-Colorado school districts, consortia of districts, BOCES, nonpublic schools, charter schools, the institute or other educational entities that employ licensed principals and administrators may develop induction programs for initial license-holders and holders of applicable authorizations.
-Induction programs must meet the criteria of these rules and be approved by the Department.
-The Department may grant initial or continuing approval for induction programs.
+Colorado school districts, consortia of districts, BOCES, nonpublic schools, charter schools, the institute or other educational entities that employ licensed principals and administrators may develop induction

 Each induction program must conduct a self-evaluation every five years.
 The evaluation information must be submitted to the Department for use in evaluating renewal of the induction program.
 The Department may conduct visits to induction sites and survey participants regarding the effectiveness of the program.